Surfing in Rota, Spain: Surf Camps, Lessons, and Spots Guide

 Club Surf Educa

 Club Surf Educa offers surf lessons and coaching in the Rota area, making it a solid option for beginners, families, and anyone looking to improve their technique on local beachbreaks.
+They typically teach at La Ballena, and provide students the opportunity to learn about water safety, position on the board, and how to paddle for waves!

 Other Things to Do in Rota